 The Constant is Constant Change

-Strategies fail because too many times when we do not account for more: more in the planning stages, more involvement, more dialogue, more reality, more dialogue around change.
+Strategies fail because too often we do not account for more: more planning, more involvement, more dialogue, more reality, more design for change.